Two great rimfires go head-to-head…

 While there are fewer rifle offerings in .17 HMR, and there are less options in the semi-auto category as a whole, Mossberg offers the International 817, which features a free-floated 21-inch barrel, six-round capacity and Weaver-style bases for different optics selections.

-The rifle is available with either a wood or Synthetic Sport Grip stock, and weighs between 4-5 pounds.
-If you’re planning on a full day of constant shooting—the kind you might find on a prairie dog colony—Mossberg also makes a bull barrel.
-The 817 would also be ideal for longer shots on coyotes and bobcats.
+The rifle is available with a Synthetic stock and weighs between 4-5 pounds.
+It would also be ideal for longer shots on coyotes and bobcats.

 Which is Better?